-Applications for admission are accepted on a rolling basis and are evaluated in terms of high school curriculum, cumulative high-school grade-point average, ACT or SAT test scores, and, when available, high-school class rank.
-Before acceptance decisions can be made by the Office of Admissions, applicants for admission must submit:
+Applications for admission are accepted on a rolling basis and are evaluated in terms of high school curriculum, gradepoint average, class rank (when available), and ACT or SAT test scores.
+Before individual admissibility can be determined by the Office of Admissions, applicants must submit the following:

-- 1. a Northland College Application for Admission; - 2. high school transcript (for the purpose of admissions, we will accept official, unofficial, or self-reported transcripts); - 3. if your high school grade point average is below a 3.0, on a scale of 4.0, Northland College requires an ACT or SAT test score report.
+- 1. a Northland College Application for Admission or the Common Application; - an unofficial or official copy of high school transcripts; - 3. if your cumulative, unweighted high school grade-point average is below a 3.0, on a scale of 4.0, Northland College requires an ACT or SAT test score report.
 (For the purpose of admissions, we will accept official, unofficial, or self-reported score reports.)

-Applicants for admission should have a minimum cumulative high-school grade-point average of 2.0 to be considered for admission.
+Applicants for admission to Northland College should have a minimum cumulative, unweighted high school gradepoint average of 2.0 to be considered for admission.
 Students with college aptitude test scores and academic records below the median for high school seniors may be considered for admission if other factors indicate their potential for academic success in college.
 Letters of recommendation may be required for these students.